ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 If possible, it is recommended to use the [@tonconnect/ui-react](/v3/guidelines/ton-connect/guidelines/developers#ton-connect-ui-react) kit for your dApps.
 Only switch to lower levels of the SDK or reimplement your version of the protocol if it is really necessary for your product.
 :::

-This page contents the list of useful libraries for TON Connect.
+This page contains the list of useful libraries for TON Connect.

 * [TON Connect React](/v3/guidelines/ton-connect/guidelines/developers#ton-connect-react)
 * [TON Connect JS SDK](/v3/guidelines/ton-connect/guidelines/developers#ton-connect-js-sdk)